rmcgibbo/msmaccelerator2/README.md

   is getting too expensive within the server.
 - All of the messages sent over the sockets will be JSON-encoded, following (basically), the structure set out by the IPython project for communication between the kernel and the frontends.
-Eventually, I want to log all of these messages to a database like mongodb that plays nice with JSON.
+I also want to log all of these messages to a database like mongodb that plays nice with JSON.
 The exact format of the messages is described in `msmaccelerator/message.py`.
 For some background, you can also ready the [IPython messaging specification](http://ipython.org/ipython-doc/dev/development/messaging.html).